ant0804/subsonic-svn/README.md

 <!--
 # README.md
-# EugeneKay/LibreSonic
+# Libresonic/libresonic
 -->
-LibreSonic
+Libresonic
 ========

-What is LibreSonic?
+What is Libresonic?
 -----------------

-LibreSonic is a free, web-based media streamer, providing ubiqutious access to your music.
+Libresonic is a free, web-based media streamer, providing ubiqutious access to your music.
 Use it to share your music with friends, or to listen to your own music while at work.
 You can stream to multiple players simultaneously, for instance to one player in your kitchen and another in your living room.

-LibreSonic is designed to handle very large music collections (hundreds of gigabytes).
+Libresonic is designed to handle very large music collections (hundreds of gigabytes).
 Although optimized for MP3 streaming, it works for any audio or video format that can stream over HTTP, for instance AAC and OGG.
-By using transcoder plug-ins, LibreSonic supports on-the-fly conversion and streaming of virtually any audio format, including WMA, FLAC, APE, Musepack, WavPack and Shorten.
+By using transcoder plug-ins, Libresonic supports on-the-fly conversion and streaming of virtually any audio format, including WMA, FLAC, APE, Musepack, WavPack and Shorten.

 If you have constrained bandwidth, you may set an upper limit for the bitrate of the music streams.
-LibreSonic will then automatically resample the music to a suitable bitrate.
+Libresonic will then automatically resample the music to a suitable bitrate.

-In addition to being a streaming media server, LibreSonic works very well as a local jukebox.
+In addition to being a streaming media server, Libresonic works very well as a local jukebox.
 The intuitive web interface, as well as search and index facilities, are optimized for efficient browsing through large media libraries.
-LibreSonic also comes with an integrated Podcast receiver, with many of the same features as you find in iTunes.
+Libresonic also comes with an integrated Podcast receiver, with many of the same features as you find in iTunes.

-Based on Java technology, LibreSonic runs on most platforms, including Windows, Mac, Linux and Unix variants.
+Based on Java technology, Libresonic runs on most platforms, including Windows, Mac, Linux and Unix variants.

 History